jackilex/NoteTaker/Readme.md

 ---

 ## How To Use
-following the provided icon the use can add note and delete their saved notes
+following the provided icon on the Web App the user can add note and delete their saved notes

 [Back To The Top](#read-me-template)